 Quality Cable Management for Airport Passenger Transfer System

 An experienced contractor in rail and transport applications, the appointed M&E contractor, NG Bailey, required cable management systems for the two stations to withstand frequent passenger transfers.
-Having specified Legrand previously for similar projects, the contractor selected systems from its Cable Management business unit for use throughout the station.
+Having specified Legrand previously for similar projects, the contractor selected systems from our Cable Management business unit for use throughout the station.

 Variety of needs